 Many children have a hard time learning how to form letters and numbers.
 As a school-based occupational therapist, I receive many referrals for this problem.
 Handwriting is a very complex function that requires many underlying skills.
-This post will focus on how to help kids learn how to print letters with correct line orientation or how to place letters correctly on the line.
+This post will focus on how to help kids learn to print letters with correct line orientation or place letters correctly on the line.
 Difficulty with line orientation can make handwriting very difficult to read.
-For more information on the importance of handwriting legibility check out this post.
-Handwriting Legibility: Why Is It So Important?
+Check out this post for more information on the importance of handwriting legibility: Handwriting Legibility: Why Is It So Important?

 Several factors can make a child’s writing difficult to read.